Elearnmarkets - Financial Market Learning

 relation between open interest contract price

-• Open Interest Rising: Gives an indication that the present trend (uptrend, downtrend or flat) is likely to continue.
+• Open Interest Rising indicates that the present trend (uptrend, downtrend, or flat) is likely to continue.

-• Open Interest Falling: Gives an Indication that the present trend (uptrend, downtrend or flat) is likely to change or is coming to an end.
+• Open Interest Falling indicates that the present trend (uptrend, downtrend, or flat) is likely to change or end.

 The Open Interest position calculated every day is either positive or negative versus the previous business day.
 For example, below is the Reliance future OI for the July contract.